mitchlloyd/computed-validator/README.md

 });
 ```

-## The `validate` primitive
+## Using `validate`

-The core of Computed Validator is the `validate` function.
-You can use this to
-write one off validations for a single use case or write abstract, reusable
+You can use the `validate` validation rule to write one off validations that
-validation rules.

-You can treat them as a basic computed property.
+don't need to be reused across validators.
+They work like computed properties.

 ```javascript
 export default Ember.Component.extend({